GoogleChrome/web.dev/src/site/content/en/reliable/broadcast-updates-guide/index.md

 ---
 layout: post
 title: "Broadcast Updates"
 authors:
   - demianrenzulli
+  - andrewguan
 date: 2020-12-04
 description: |
   How service workers can proactively communicate with the page to inform about certain events.
 tags:
   - blog